JackGruber/joplin-plugin-note-overview/README.md

 If an option value starts with a `{` and and ends with a `}` the text is interpreted as object.
 Enclose the value with quotes.
 For example change `text: {{title}}` to `text: "{{title}}"`

+### My overview note is not being updated automatically

+The overview note will not be updated in the background if it's currently opened (i.e. displayed and/or edited).

 ## Develop

 ### Build